Palau, Sardinia

-Palau (Lu Palau) is a comune (municipality) in the Province of Sassari in the Italian region Sardinia, about 220 km north of Cagliari and about 30 km northwest of Olbia.
+Palau (Lu Palau) is a comune (municipality) in the Province of Gallura North-East Sardinia, in the Italian region of Sardinia, about 220 km north of Cagliari and about 30 km northwest of Olbia.
 It was a frazione of the comune of Tempio Pausania until 1959.

 It is located on Punta Sardegna, and was founded in 1875 by local shepherds.

 The Capo D'Orso or "Cape of the Bear" formation is nearby, at the very northwest tip of Sardinia.
 The unique formation is a result of honeycomb weathering, a form of salt weathering.

 Geography

 Palau is located in the territorial region of Gallura in the northern cost of Sardinia, close to the Emerald Coast, and its harbour is the main channel of access to the La Maddalena archipelago.

 The coastline is jagged and rocky, a large pine forest is located on the old town beach, and another one of equal size lies in the hills above the village.
 Every beach has thick and rich Mediterranean scrub, which includes olive trees, maritime pine, sea fennel, blueberries, rosemary, fennel, lavender, arbutus, lentisk, sea cistus, helichrysum and many others.
 Near Punta Sardegna there is Porto Rafael, a large area of Mediterranean maquis where there are a major yacht harbour and many villas owned by famous people.